The Rhanich email the Rhanich

 |

-The Rhanich Farm is a commercial hill farm in the North of Scotland run jointly by Pam Shaw and Donald Clarke for nearly 30 years.
+The Rhanich Farm is a commercial hill farm in the North of Scotland run jointly by Pam Shaw and Donald Clarke for nearly 40 years.
 Pam comes from Hastings and has always wanted to live on a farm and keep animals.
 Donald was born and raised on a farm next-doors to the Rhanich in Edderton.
 They met on a commune in Wales in the early 70’s.
-Pam’s mother Else lives with them on the farm.

 Also on the farm live